dimankub/Eye_Break_Reminder/readme.md

 - **Check now**: Trigger an immediate reminder
 - **Exit**: Close the application

-Press Ctrl+C in the terminal to stop the reminder.
+You can also stop the application by pressing Ctrl+C in the terminal or using the Exit option in the tray menu.

 ## 🔔 Example Notification
-💡 Take a short eye break!
-Look away for a bit.
+💡 Stand up, blink, and look into the distance.
+Your eyes will thank you.